rmiaous/data-mining-earthquake/README.md

-# Data Mining - Earthquake
+# Data Mining - Earthquake Analysis

 The analysis discovers global warming is a reason for increased earthquake activity.
 Rising sea levels may change the balance of pressure on Earth's plates, thus causing an increase in the frequency and intensity of earthquakes.